What Causes Hair Loss?

 6. Psychological factors.
 Stress, anxiety, and depression are surprisingly common causes of thinning scalp hair, and can be especially difficult to recognize and treat.
 Many people don't realize how much stress or anxiety they are actually experiencing, and so will tend to minimize their level of stress when considering possible causes of hair loss.
 The anxiety is then compounded by the hair loss itself, so the problem becomes even worse.
 Some people develop an escalating cycle of anxiety, worsening thinning of the hair, and increasing worry about hair loss.

-7. Genetics aka "Runs in the
+7. Genetics aka "Runs in the family"

 You can inherit the genes that cause hair loss.
 There is not much you can do about it.
 However, it’s not said that you actually will inherit these bad genes.
 You may end up being lucky and see your brother or sister lose hair while it doesn’t happen to you.
 It may even skip a generation and show up again with your children.
 If your father and grandfather and grandfather's father experienced hair loss, chances are you will too.
 In most cases, hair loss is hereditary, passed down the genes from either side parentage.